jrnold/r4ds-exercise-solutions/docs/visualize.md

 Aesthetics can also be mapped to expressions (code like `displ < 5`).
 It will create a temporary variable which takes values from  the result of the expression.
 In this case, it is logical variable which is `TRUE` or `FALSE`.
-This also explains exercise 1, `color = "blue"` created a categorical variable that only had one category: "blue".
+This also explains exercise 1, `colour = "blue"` created a categorical variable that only had one category: "blue".